KitaitiMakoto/middleman-web_component/README.markdown

 Usage
 -----

-This extension does two things: providing a helper to generate link to Web Components HTML files and vulcanize Web Components HTML files on build.
+This extension does two things: providing a helper to generate link to Web Components HTML files and vulcanizing Web Components HTML files on build.

 ### `component_import_tag` helper ###